Can Distributed Ledger Technology Prevent Friendly Fraud?

 Banks and card networks haven’t been quite so willing to give up on anti-fraud technology, and these tools have undergone improvements and revisions that make them less obnoxious to consumers.
 They’re also making them mandatory in some cases, or at least incentivizing their use.

 In some regions, they have the power of the state behind them.
-In the EU, the revised Payments Services Directive is taking effect, and it requires merchants to use “strong customer authentication” for online payments.
+In the EU, the revised Payments Services Directive is taking effect, and it requires merchants to use “strong customer authentication” for online payments, which means implementing two-factor authentication in some form.
 For most merchants, the easiest way to comply with this mandate is to use tools like 3-D Secure 2.0.

-So, the solution may be less elegant than a single embedded chip, but ecommerce may have found its answer to EMV.
+So, the solution may be less elegant and less universal than a single embedded chip, but eCommerce may have found its answer to EMV, at least in part.
 Does that mean the fraudsters are out of options and will wither up and vanish?
 Not a chance, unfortunately.

 Where Will the Fraudsters Turn?